- Slack and Skype are some of the biggest names in the collaborative tool world.

 1. Fewer communication distractions in your team space

 First, let’s talk about the very essence of these tools.
 Skype’s main function remains video calling.
-While video calls are still essential to most remote business meetings, or quick roundups, they aren’t enough any longer.
+While video calls are still essential to most remote business meetings or quick roundups, they aren’t enough any longer.

 Like Slack, Skype currently offers instant messaging and one-on-one or group audio and video calls.
-Slack holds though the winning card when it comes to one-on-one and group messaging via direct messages or multiple channels.
+Slack holds through the winning card when it comes to one-on-one and group messaging via direct messages or multiple channels.

 Moreover, if you can communicate with everyone on Skype, Slack limits the contacts list to those working in your company.
 This way, unproductive chit-chat is out of the picture for good.